The EU LIFE Programme co-funds projects in EU member states for the protection and improvement of nature and the environment.

 What about applications that deal with topics not listed?

-Applications under the Environment Sub Programme that deal with topics not mentioned in the Work Programme will still be accepted, however they will lose 10% of the assessment marks on offer and will therefore be at a substantial disadvantage to project applications that stick to the project topics.
+Applications under the Environment and Climate Action Sub Programmes that deal with topics or policy areas not mentioned in the Work Programme will still be accepted; however they will lose up to 10% of the assessment marks on offer and will therefore be at a disadvantage to project applications that stick to the project topics.

 Are there project topics for the Climate Action sub programme?